kimjoar/nk-sandbox/README.md

 Core _must_ own routing.
 Use React Router v4.
 Need to inject `Match`, `matchPattern`, `Link` et al.

+(One problem though: The React Router helpers _must_ be rendered within the existing React app as they rely on `context`. `matchPattern` doesn't, as it's the low-level implementation of `Match` et al.)

 # Kibana kit / api

 Features plugins have access to.